MGross21/armctl/README.md

 ### Connection Template

 The following methods facilitate explicit connection management and low-level command execution.
-These are generally intended for advanced use cases, such as when not leveraging Python's `with/as` context manager or when issuing custom commands beyond the standard API.
+These are primarily intended for advanced scenarios, such as when not using Python's `with/as` context manager or when sending custom commands outside the standard API. *Use with caution*.

 | Method Name                  | Description                                                      |
 |------------------------------|------------------------------------------------------------------|